>

 Business Environment

 Israel has a developed free-market economy; the country’s major economic sectors are high-tech and industrial manufacturing.
-In 2023, the total value of exported manufactured goods from Israel amounted to over $60.7 billion.
-This included products such as processed foods, computers, and chemicals.
+In 2025, the total export value was about $160B of which exported manufactured goods (includes products such as processed foods, computers, and chemicals) amounted to $57 billion.

 The early foundations of Israel’s economy were formed on a socialistic basis: for the first decades of its existence, the Government of Israel was dominated by parties with social or socialist overtones.
 Israeli society has adopted these foundations, including a well-developed system of labor laws aimed at protecting the rights of workers, both during their employment and after retirement.
 The Israeli employee is entitled to at least 12 days of annual vacation, and this number increases with seniority at the workplace.